-- Observe the installation instructions in the operating instructions for the relevant accessory. - Note the existing configuration of existing connections and control lines. - Use the Pfeiffer Vacuum display and control unit DCU 002, or a DCU with integrated power supply pack.
+- Observe the installation instructions in the operating instructions for the relevant accessory. - Note the existing configuration of existing connections and control lines. - Use a Pfeiffer Vacuum display and control unit with an integrated power supply pack.

-5.5 Connecting the electrical supply >
+5.5 Connecting the electrical supply